curioustorvald/wema/README.md

 1. **Spatial Decomposition** - Each frame is decomposed using a 2D CDF 9/7 discrete wavelet transform into lowpass and highpass subbands (LH, HL, HH) at multiple scales.

 2. **Temporal Filtering** - Wavelet coefficients are tracked over time in a sliding window.
-A Haar wavelet-based temporal bandpass filter isolates motion in the desired frequency range.
+A butterworth temporal bandpass filter isolates motion in the desired frequency range.

 3. **Bilateral Denoising** - Optionally, temporal samples are weighted by similarity to the current frame, preserving coherent motion while averaging out sensor noise.